00:00 - 23:59

 Langstraße 41, 56321 Rhens

-Only the magnificent half-timbered house from 1629 in the Langgasse remains from the former Rhenser Lohgerberviertel.
-It was built by Abraham Schmitz, called Löhr; "Löher" is derived from Lohgerber.
-With its beautiful gable façade, the house is one of the most important examples of Rhenish-Franconian Renaissance timber architecture.
-Today, it is squeezed between the railway embankment and the historic Rhine Gate in Langgasse 41 in the district formerly known as "Lohloch" on the Mühlbach.
-The residential and farm buildings of the Rhenser tanners were concentrated there.
-In the course of the railway construction between 1858 and 1861, most of the buildings in the "Lohloch" were demolished.
-Today, trains pass close to the first floor of the half-timbered house every minute.
-The inscription on the plaque in the window bay begins with the petition: "O God turn my Ehlendt to a blissful end" - written 230 years before the railway was built.
+Only the magnificent half-timbered house from 1629 in Langgasse remains from the former Rhenser tanners' quarter.
+It was built by Abraham Schmitz, known as Löhr; "Löhr" is derived from "Lohgerber."
+With its beautiful gable facade, the house is considered one of the most significant examples of Rhineland-Franconian timber construction from the Renaissance.
+Today, it is cramped between the embankment and the historic Rheintor at Langgasse 41 in the area formerly referred to as "Lohloch" by the mill stream.
+There, residential and commercial buildings of the Rhenser tanners were concentrated.
+Most of the buildings in "Lohloch" were demolished during the construction of the railway between 1858 and 1861.
+Today, trains pass closely by the first floor of the half-timbered house at one-minute intervals.
+The inscription on the plaque in the window bay begins with the plea: "O God, turn my misfortune to a blessed end" – written 230 years before the construction of the railway.

 Source: https://www.regionalgeschichte.net/mittelrhein/rhens/kulturdenkmaeler/lohgerberhaus.html